Better Pseudo-label: Joint Domain-aware Label and Dual-classifier for Semi-supervised Domain Generalization: Related Works

 \subsection{Semi-supervised Learning}

-Current semi-supervised learning methods can be roughly classified into three categories, {\em i.e.}, entropy regularization based methods, pseudo-label based methods and consistency regularization based methods.
+Current semi-supervised learning methods can be roughly classified into three categories, {\em i.e.}, entropy regularization based methods, pseudo-label based methods, and consistency regularization based methods.
 The essence of all these three categories is to force a low-density distribution between different classes \cite{2019S4L}.
+A straightforward way is to add a loss term to directly and explicitly reduce the entropy of the predictions on unlabeled data.
 Entropy regularization \cite{entropyMinimization} encourages a confident prediction on unlabeled data by minimizing the entropy of the predictions of unlabeled data.
-Pseudo-label method \cite{lee2013pseudo} is a simple method, which outputs approximate classes on unlabeled samples by the inference of the model trained on labeled samples.
+Pseudo-label based methods \cite{lee2013pseudo, selflabel, inconsistencyaware} assign approximate classes to unlabeled samples by the inference of the model trained on labeled samples.
 Consistency regularization shows great success more recently, which includes $\pi$-Model \cite{temporalensembling}, Temporal Ensembling \cite{temporalensembling} and Mean Teacher \cite{meanteacher}, etc. Besides, a series of holistic approaches to semi-supervised learning have obtained state-of-the-art performance on commonly-studied SSL benchmarks recently.
 Unsupervised Data Augmentation (UDA) \cite{uda} improves consistency loss by substituting simple noising operations with advanced data augmentation, such as RandAugment \cite{randaug}.
-MixMatch \cite{mixmatch} unifies the existing data augmentation, pseudo-labeling and mixup to achieve both consistency regularization and entropy regularization.
+MixMatch \cite{mixmatch} unifies the existing data augmentation, pseudo-labeling, and mixup to achieve both consistency regularization and entropy regularization.
 ReMixMatch \cite{remixmatch} further improves MixMatch \cite{mixmatch}.
 FeatMatch \cite{featmatch} applies learned feature-based augmentation to consistency loss.
-FixMatch \cite{fixmatch} inherits UDA and ReMixMatch, and combines pseudo-labeling and consistency regularization, finally obtains good performance on SSL benchmarks.
-Differently, in our SSDG, there is data-distribution discrepancy between labeled and unlabeled training data, thus these typical SSL methods could not effectively handle the issue.
+FixMatch \cite{fixmatch} inherits UDA and ReMixMatch, combines pseudo-labeling and consistency regularization, and finally obtains good performance on SSL benchmarks.
+Differently, in our SSDG, there is a data-distribution discrepancy between labeled and unlabeled training data, thus these typical SSL methods could not effectively handle the issue.